scipy-conference/scipy_proceedings/papers/allan_campopiano/paper.rst

 methods and how robust analogues compare.

 As mentioned, computational notebooks that run in the cloud offer a unique solution to learning beyond that of static textbooks and documentation.
-Since documentation, visualizations, widgets (e.g., buttons, slider bars), and code can all be experienced in a read-to-go compute environment, learning can be interactive and exploratory—with no overhead related local environment setup.
+Since narration, visualization, widgets (e.g., buttons, slider bars), and code can all be experienced in a ready-to-go compute environment, learning can be interactive and exploratory—with no overhead related local environment setup.

 As a compendium to Hypothesize, and a resource for understanding and teaching robust statistics